Film Resources at Berkeley

 Alumni & Current Student Film Organizations

-Founded in December 2010 by Berkeley Film & Media Ph.D. student George Larkin, Berkeley Film Friends (BFF) is for students, former students, faculty, staff, and friends of Berkeley who want to make film, internet, new media, and/or television programming and wish to share advice, opportunities, and knowledge, all in a better attempt to start and further the careers of Cal alumni.
+Founded in December 2010 by Berkeley Film & Media Ph.D. student George Larkin, Berkeley Film Friends (BFF) is for students, former students, faculty, staff, and friends of Berkeley.
+It's Members aim to make film, internet, new media, and/or television programming and wish to share advice, opportunities, and knowledge, all in a better attempt to start and further the careers of Cal alumni.

 The premier source of news and entertainment for the Berkeley community.
 One of the largest student-run television organizations on the West Coast.